deeztek/Hermes-Secure-Email-Gateway/docs/admin/01-system/system-status.md

 - [System Logs](system-logs.md) — drill-down for the message-volume
   numbers shown in the Messages Processed card
 - [Storage Topology](../../install/storage-topology.md) — explains
-  the four tiers the resource-usage rings reflect
+  the five tiers the resource-usage rings reflect
 - [Release and Update Methodology](../../install/release-and-update-methodology.md)
   — methodology behind the version stamp this page surfaces